flaviendelangle/blog/src/markdown-pages/react-trigger-element.md

 export default ShareModal
 ```

-Yet, it still feels like there is a lot of useless boilerplate here.
-We are writing about 20 lines of code just to create a Button and to link it with the modal.
+Yet, it still feels like there is a lot of useless code here.
+We are writing about 20 lines just to create a Button and to link it with the modal.

+---
+### How could we improve this ?

-When I try to solve a problem, I like to first take a look at the code I would like to write.
+Before creating a non-trivial function, try to first take a look at what a code using it should look like.

-In this problem, the part that I try to get rid of, is the toggle management represented by these three statements :
+In this problem, the part that we try to get rid of, is the toggle management represented by these three statements :

 ```jsx
 const [isOpened, setOpened] = React.useState(false)